Check if an IPV6 Address is vaild

-Internet Protocol version 6 (IPv6) is the newest version of the Internet Protocol (IP), Similar to IPv4.
-IPV6 was introduced to remediate the problems and limitations of IPv4.
-IPv6 is also referred to as IPnext generation or IPng.
+Internet Protocol version 6 (IPv6) is the newest version of the Internet Protocol (IP), similar to IPv4.
+IPv6, introduced to remediate the problems and limitations of IPv4, is also referred to as IPnext generation or IPng.
 IPv6 uses 128 bits to identify a host instead of IPv4’s 32 bits.
-The 128 bits that IPv6 uses allows the address space up to 2128 which equates to over 340 undecillion numbers of IP available addresses.
-The address space of IPv6 is a staggering number compared to ipv4s address space.
+The 128 bits that IPv6 uses allows the address space up to 2^128, which equates to over 340 undecillion numbers of available IP addresses.
+The address space of IPv6 is a staggering number compared to IPv4's address space.
 The number of connected devices to the internet has long outgrown the addressing capacity of IPv4.
 The adoption of IPv6 has been slow from a technological standpoint.
-Most Internet Service Providers (ISP) still use IPv4 so version four will still be around for some time.
+Most Internet Service Providers (ISP) still use IPv4, so version four will still be around for some time.
 Despite computers supporting IPv6 from the Windows XP era.

 IPv6 addresses are long and can be difficult to read compared to IPv4.
-But there are rules in which you can use it to shorten IPv6 and make it easier to manage them.
-Despite a Shortened IPv6 being more manabale than the shortened address can become more error prone.
+But there are rules you can use to shorten IPv6 and make it easier to manage them.
+Despite a Shortened IPv6 being more manageable, the shortened address can become more error-prone.
 The rules for shortening an IPv6 are:

 Removing the leading zeros: The leading zeros in each hextet can be removed.
 For example, 2001:0011:0011:0011:1111:0000:0000:1111 can be shortened to 2001:11:11:11:1111:0:0:1111.